CZ-NIC/fred-docs/EPPReference/CommandStructure/Update/UpdateContact.rst

 Update contact
 ==============

+A contact update command is used to alter the data of a contact.

 A contact update command is an ``update`` element in the ``contact`` namespace (``http://www.nic.cz/xml/epp/contact-1.6``).

-It is used to alter the data of a contact.

 .. index:: Ⓔupdate, Ⓔid, Ⓔchg, ⒺpostalInfo, Ⓔname, Ⓔorg, Ⓔaddr, Ⓔstreet, Ⓔcity, Ⓔsp, Ⓔpc, Ⓔcc, Ⓔvoice, Ⓔfax, Ⓔemail, ⒺauthInfo,